rohandhamapurkar/rohandhamapurkar/README.md

 When I'm not immersed in code, you'll find me:
 - Watching movies and TV shows ([Check my watchlist on Trakt.tv](https://www.trakt.tv))
 - Exploring new technologies and startups
-- Contributing to open-source communities
+- Contributing to open-source (try to!)

 ---